 The lawyer you choose can make a big difference in your bankruptcy experience, so this decision shouldn’t be taken lightly.
-In this guide, we offer suggestions for how to find the best bankruptcy lawyer for you.
+In this guide, we offer suggestions for how to find the best lawyer to help and guide you through this process.

 The first step in finding a bankruptcy lawyer is understanding how you will evaluate the lawyers you consider.
 It’s ultimately a very personal decision how you choose a lawyer, but below are some considerations we’d recommend taking into account.